 Article 2 of the CRPD defines “reasonable accommodation” as the “necessary and appropriate modification and adjustments not imposing a disproportionate or undue burden, where needed in a particular case, to ensure to persons with disabilities the enjoyment or exercise on an equal basis with others of all human rights and fundamental freedoms”.
 This duty operates when the reasonable accommodation is, in a given situation, necessary to prevent discrimination of a person with disability and ensure the enjoyment of a right.
 In this sense, it is not accurate to say “reasonable accommodation of public policies”, but rather that there must be a legal and policy framework that foresees, as part of non-discrimination on the basis of disability, the duty to provide reasonable accommodation when required for the exercise of a right.
 On its turn, policies should all be inclusive of persons with disabilities.

 In the same line, “ensuring access of persons with disabilities to essential goods and services” does not constitute a reasonable accommodation, but simply a way of fulfilment of many rights of persons with disabilities, which relate to factors to ensure a dignified life and an adequate standard of living, and prevent losses of lives, as we observe notably in section D in connection with the negative impact of austerity measures.
-Including this a “reasonable accommodation” can be misleading on this particularly important concept to prevent discrimination against persons with disabilities, which is applicable to all rights.
+Including this as a “reasonable accommodation” can be misleading on this particularly important concept to prevent discrimination against persons with disabilities, which is applicable to all rights.

-Finally, while very much appreciating the fact that the Committee address the need of measures to prevent “excessive use of force by law enforcement agents against persons with disabilities”, this does not fall under the concept of reasonable accommodation.
+Finally, while very much appreciating the fact that the Committee addresses the need of measures to prevent “excessive use of force by law enforcement agents against persons with disabilities”, this does not fall under the concept of reasonable accommodation.
 For instance, general trainings of law enforcement agents do not constitute a reasonable accommodation.
 Furthermore, if there was any particular concrete measure required that prevents discrimination in connection with law enforcement agents (e.g. providing more time or pauses for interrogation in police station), as this measure would happen in the context of accessing justice, it would fall under the concept of “procedural accommodation”, as foreseen in Article 13 of the CRPD, which is not conditioned by the concept of “disproportionate or undue burden”.

 C- Duty to protect the right to life of persons with disabilities